French thinks with its vowels;

 Up until this point, I have not mentioned the sectional breaks in Wry Argology (oh-so-cleverly designated as "Reels"), but I figured that I might point my doubtless devoted readership back to see how the land laid aroudn the various poems.
 The first Reel, titled "The Coming Attraction," runs for only two poems, "American Movie Palace" and "Trailer."
 The second reel, "The Set-Up," runs from "Starring" to the last poem I've posted, "Gen. Sternwood."
 Each reel begins with an epigraph.
 They are:

 Nobody should experience anything they don’t need to, if they don’t need poetry bully for them.
-I like the movies too.
+I like the movies too.and

 -Frank O'Hara